 Road trip!
 Well, train journey anyway.
 Manchester Literature Festival and Northern commissioned poet Helen Mort to write about the journey from Manchester to Hebden Bridge.
 Courtesy of MLF and Northern, you can explore the Calder Valley’s rich literary heritage with a special trail and map.

 If trains and poetry are not father’s thing, here’s some ideas for going rural without straying too far from the city.

 Heiner Goebbels new large-scale work, presented with Manchester International Festival, will receive its world premiere in the city this autumn.
 Book this one now and have something to look forward to later in the year.
 I’m told that it’ll be something special.

 My personal favorite way to spend time with my Dad is at breakfast.
 Manchester is strong with the breakfast force, and has some impressive form where brunch is concerned too.
 Top tip: if you see your Dad early in the morning, you pretty much get the rest of the day to yourself (love you Dad).

 Give it a heartfelt, handwritten inscription and you can’t really go wrong with a book.
 Also, it’s Independent Bookshop Week so you can buy now and post about how great you are on the Internet next week.
 You’re welcome.

 The Briton’s Protection, 50 Great Bridgewater St, Manchester, Greater Manchester, M1 5LE - Visit now

 If all else fails, what could be better than taking your Dad for a pint?
 There’s many-a-pub to choose from but Briton’s is a safe bet.
+So safe in fact that we’re reusing the same pick from 2017.
 From cheap fizzy lager to guest ales and a mere 300 whiskeys to choose from.